Dental Insurance – Chaska, MN

 - Indemnity plans – these are like more traditional insurance plans we’re used to like car insurance.
 Patients pay a higher monthly premium, but they are able to choose any dental provider or treatment and receive a percentage of coverage.
 However, patients will need to pay for care out of pocket and receive reimbursement from their insurance provider.

 - Dental Health Maintenance Organizations (DHMO) – like medical HMOs, these plans have the most restrictions.
-Only a very limited number of providers, treatments, and materials are covered by DHMO plans, but they are often the most affordable.
+Only a very limited number of providers, treatments, and materials are covered by DHMO plans, but they are often the most affordable up front.

 - Participating Provider Organization (PPO) – patients can choose in-network or out of network providers and treatments, but the price they pay will change based on these choices.